Rampart Chimneys

 • The exterior chimney structure typically appears to have a very narrow chimney above the shoulders of the chimney, much narrower than a masonry chimney.

 These systems can be found primarily in California although there are indications that the systems are in neighboring states as well.
-In San Diego County, we have found patches of them in Imperial Beach, Chula Vista, Paradise Hills, Spring Valley, Lemon Grove, El Cajon, Fletcher Hills, San Carlos, Del Cerro, Tierrasanta, Scripps Ranch, Mira Mesa, Rancho Penasquitos, San Marcos, Escondido and Encinitas.
+In San Diego County, we have found patches of them in Imperial Beach, Chula Vista, Paradise Hills, Spring Valley, Lemon Grove, El Cajon, Fletcher Hills, San Carlos, Del Cerro, Tierrasanta, Scripps Ranch, Mira Mesa, Rancho Penasquitos, San Marcos, Escondido, Encinitas, Leucadia and Oceanside.

 Problems with Rampart General Pre-Cast Systems